sibvisions/reactUI.styleexample/src/readme-files/css-variables/themes/README.md

 ## Topbar (Progressbar) Variables
 Variable | Description
 --- | ---
-topbar-position: The position of the topbar (progressbar) valid values are "top" and "bottom"
-topbar-medium-interval: The interval when a response roundtrip is considered medium.
-Not entering a valid number in ms will remove the interval completely (no color change)
-topbar-long-interval: The interval when a response roundtrip is considered long.
+topbar-position | The position of the topbar (progressbar) valid values are "top" and "bottom" topbar-medium-interval | The interval when a response roundtrip is considered medium.
+Not entering a valid number in ms will remove the interval completely (no color change) topbar-long-interval | The interval when a response roundtrip is considered long.
 Not entering a valid number in ms will remove the interval completely (no color change)